Intern

 Balázs Németh is a researcher on European adult and lifelong learning policy development and comparative adult education.
 He is an associate professor and reader in Adult Learning and Education at the University of Pécs.
 He is also a founding member of the Hungarian Universities Lifelong Learning Network (MELLearN) and represents the University of Pécs in the European Universities Continuing Education Network (EUCEN) and in the European Association for the Education of Adults (EAEA).

-Balázs Németh is President and member of Steering Committee of EUCEN for 2021-23 period being responsible for policy affairs and talks.
-He is a vice-Director of PASCAL International Observatory for Central-East Europe, Executive President of MELLearN and the current president of the Adult Education Sub-Commission of the Hungarian Academy of Sciences.
+Balázs Németh is EUCEN Ambassador and responsible for policy affairs and talks.
+He is a vice-Director of PASCAL International Observatory for Central-East Europe, CEO of MELLearN and the current president of the Adult Education Sub-Commission of the Hungarian Academy of Sciences.

 • the analysis of the roles of Inter-governmental organisations (IGOs)